symfony/symfony-docs/session.rst

 across different servers.

-Symfony can store sessions in all kinds of databases (relational, NoSQL and key-value) but recommends key-value databases like Redis to get best performance.
+Symfony can store sessions in all kinds of databases (relational, NoSQL and key-value) but recommends key-value databases like Redis to get the best performance.

 Store Sessions in a key-value Database (Redis)